Self-Explaining Hate Speech Detection with Moral Rationales: Supervised Moral Rationale Attention

-\paragraph{Problem Setting.} Let $x = (w_1, \ldots, w_L)$ denote a tokenized input sequence of length $L$, and let $y \in \{0, 1, \ldots, C-1\}$ denote its class label, where $C$ is the number of moral categories.
-In the HateBR-MoralXplain benchmark, instances are annotated with one or more moral categories defined as $\texttt{LABELS} = \{\text{NN}, \text{HN}, \text{FN}, \text{PN}, \text{AN}, \text{LN}\}$, where NN denotes \textit{Non-Morality}, HN \textit{Harm/Care}, FN \textit{Fairness/Cheating}, PN \textit{Purity/Degradation}, AN \textit{Authority/Subversion}, and LN \textit{Loyalty/Betrayal}.
+We address two related tasks: \textit{binary hate speech classification} and \textit{multi-label moral sentiment classification}.
+Given an input text, the first task consists of predicting whether the content constitutes hate speech.
+The second task aims to identify which moral foundations, as defined by Moral Foundations Theory, are expressed in the text.
+Supervised Moral Rationale Attention (SMRA) introduces normative inductive regularization into the learning process through a supervised attention loss guided by moral rationales.
+The problem may be formalized as follows: Let $x = (w_1, \ldots, w_L)$ denote a tokenized input sequence of length $L$, and let $y \in \{0, 1, \ldots, C-1\}$ denote its class label, where $C$ is the number of moral categories.
+In the HateBRMoralXplain benchmark, instances are annotated with one or more moral categories defined as $\texttt{LABELS} = \{\text{NN}, \text{HN}, \text{FN}, \text{PN}, \text{AN}, \text{LN}\}$, where NN denotes \textit{Non-Morality}, HN \textit{Harm/Care}, FN \textit{Fairness/Cheating}, PN \textit{Purity/Degradation}, AN \textit{Authority/Subversion}, and LN \textit{Loyalty/Betrayal}.
 Thus, $C = 6$.
 For a subset of the training instances, we additionally provide a binary \textit{rationale mask} $r = (r_1, \ldots, r_L)$, where $r_i \in \{0,1\}$ indicates whether token $w_i$ is part of the human-annotated moral rationale associated with label $y$.